-A study of science is mandatory for all students from Kindergarten to Year 10.
+Science is mandatory for all students from Year 7 to Year 10.

-Science provides a way of inquiring about the world around us.
+Science 7-10 provides a way of inquiring about the world around us.
 It explores evidence and investigates ways to discover, develop and produce solutions to real-world problems.
-The inquiry and skill-based nature of science opens doors to ideas and discoveries.
+Science emphasises the skills for working scientifically, as well as critical and creative thinking to address scientific issues.

 In Years 11 and 12, students can choose from different science disciplines, including: